BookHorseSoftware/SteamGroupRewardsFramework/README.md

 - `Name`

   The name to give this reward.
 Used internally in logging messages, but is still required.
 To use characters not supported by Lua's `.` syntax, replace the period with square brackets `[]` and add your name between quotes (`''` or `""`) inside them.

 - `OneTime`

   Designates whether or not this reward is only redeemable once (ie, if the user leaves and rejoins the group, they will not receive this reward again).
 Set this to `true` to enable this feature, or leave it as `false` to grant the reward every time they join.

+- `Recurring`

+  Designates whether or not this reward is redeemable every time the user connects to the server, instead of only the first time the addon checks.
+Typically, rewards will only be granted when the user connects to the server for the first time after joining the Steam group, or if they join the Steam group through the in-game chat command for SGRF.
+Set this to `true` to enable this feature, or leave it as `false` to only grant the user the reward on the **first check** after the user joins.

+  **NOTE:** Setting both `OneTime` and `Recurring` is **invalid** and will cause SGRF to skip the reward until the invalid state is fixed.

 - `Callback`